volutus/recipes-flask/recipes/coconut-cream-mixer-pie.md

 ## Directions
 1. Mix all ingredients in listed order.
-2. Pour into greated pie plate
+2. Pour into greased pie plate
 3. Bake at 350 degrees Fahrenheit for 45 minutes or until browned